 Should I be worried?

-Over the last 15 years, corporate compliance expectations of business leaders have changed because of events like Pike River and the finance company collapses.
+Over the last 15 years, business compliance expectations of corporate leaders have changed because of events like Pike River and the finance company collapses.
 The leadership-accountability laws now have real teeth.
 And the regulators are using them!

-Getting the right legal compliance tools has additional important benefits, like keeping your people and assets safe so everyone can focus on achieving your goals.
+Getting the right legal compliance management tools has additional important benefits, like keeping your people and assets safe so everyone can focus on achieving your goals.

 Assuming all is good, is bad